Resume Tips

 5. Keep It Concise and Well-Structured

-It is important to ensure that your resume is concise with short paragraphs and breaking down details into sections with appropriate headings.
-Use bold or italics to highlight key details but avoid overwhelming readers with overly complicated formatting.
+It is important to ensure that your resume is concise by using concise sentences and arranging information into sections using appropriate headings.
+Make use of bold and italics to emphasize key details but avoid overwhelming the reader with excessive formatting.

 6. Proofread for Errors

-It is important to check your resume for spelling or grammatical mistakes.
-A minor error can result in a negative impression for prospective employers.
+Be sure to check your resume for spelling or grammar mistakes.
+A small error could make a bad impression on prospective employers.

 Conclusion